 About microsurgical aneurysm clipping

 Two methods have become established in the treatment of intracranial aneurysms: endovascular coiling and microsurgical clipping.
-They complement each other, depending on the size, shape and location of the aneurysm in question.
+They complement each other, depending on the size, shape, and location of the aneurysm in question.
 In about two-thirds of cases, the treating physicians decide to close the aneurysm sac with platinum coils that are placed via the vessel path with a microcatheter (coiling).
 This is considered a gentler therapy with slightly lower complication rates.
 However, about one third of the cases require opening the skull and closing the aneurysm with one or more clips (clipping).
 In this way, even complex aneurysms that cannot be treated endovascularly can be eliminated.
 The operation, which often takes three to six hours, is performed under the microscope.

 The MEDUSA blog keeps you up to date with 13 consortium partners: Project progress, events and successes.